sonic-net/SONiC/doc/auto_techsupport_and_coredump_mgmt.md

 root-overlay    32896880 5460768  25742008  18% /
 ```

-/var/core directory is hosted on root-overlay filesystem and this usually ranges from 10G to 25G+.
+/var/core & /var/dum directories are hosted on root-overlay filesystem and this usually ranges from 10G to 25G+.
-Since Techsupport dumps are also hosted on the same filesystem, a slightly pessimistic default value of 5% is chosen.
-This would amount to a minimum of 500 MB which is a already a decent space for coredumps.
-In normal conditions, a core dump will usually be in the order of hundreds of KB's to tens of MB's.
+A default value of 5% would amount to a minimum of 500 MB which is a already a decent space for coredumps.
+For techsupport a default value of 10% would amount to a minium of 1G, which might accomodate from 5-10 techsupports.

-Although if the admin feels otherwise, this value is configurable.
+Although if the admin feels otherwise, these values are configurable.

 ## 7. Test Plan